kennethaugusto/project-1-cs314/README.txt

 - In order to copy the csv into the table, we referenced the following site: https://www.postgresqltutorial.com/postgresql-tutorial/import-csv-file-into-posgresql-table/.
 We used this to understand the basic procedure and then we designed our own table to copy it into.
 (We labeled columns and assigned what we believed to be appropriate variable types for each column).
 - To learn how to create new primary keys (not specified in csv) we referenced: https://neon.tech/postgresql/postgresql-tutorial/postgresql-primary-key
 - To learn how to alter a table to add a column: https://www.postgresql.org/docs/current/sql-altertable.html
+- Used https://www.postgresql.org/docs/current/sql-insert.html to figure out how to not enter the same key twice when importing data from two different columns into the same table (such as the applicant ethnicity and coapplicant ethnicity).
+Explained better in #4
 - Sarah did preliminary.sql.
 Together, we all decided how to put the tables into 3nf form, dividing the columns into separate tables and deciding how we would connect the tables using foreign keys and primary keys.
 Sarah made the create table statements.
 - Sarah did the insert statements for ethnicity, racecode, denialcode, application, applicant race, coapplicant race, denialreasons
 - Nirad did the insert statements for sex, agency, purchasertype, propertytype, loantype, loanpurpose, actiontaken, null table